jrmeyerhofer/LITA2017/Lesson_7/README.md

 # Lesson Seven - New Book List

-In this lesson we'll create a new book list.
+In this lesson we'll create a new book list webpage.

 ## Lesson Steps